-This year's shared global and local experience of the impact of coronavirus has led us to think about how we can continue to support the young people when online youth groups have seen a reduction in uptake, and so it seemed timely to launch our six week online pilot project during summer 2020.
+The shared global and local experience of the impact of coronavirus led us to think about how we could continue to support the young people when online youth groups saw a temporary reduction in uptake, and so it seemed timely to launch our pilot project during summer 2020.

-Including analogue and digital, experimental and traditional photography, film/animation, outings, exhibitions and guest photographers, our year long Photography Project 2019-20 hereiamhereweare is taking place alongside Welcome Wednesdays at Creative Youth Network, The Station, Bristol.
+Including analogue and digital, experimental and traditional photography, film/animation, outings, exhibitions and guest photographers, our year long Photography Project 2019-20 hereiamhereweare took place alongside Welcome Wednesdays at Creative Youth Network, The Station, Bristol.

 Funders include the Quartet Community Foundation and individual donors.

 Project team: Amy Wilson (photographer/art therapist) with Anna Kälin (photographer/artist) and Gabriela Bran (film/animator).
 Guest photographer: Farhad Berehman.

 'I like this picture because I have my friend with me in it...and it helps me memorise all of those moments.’

 'It's good here.
 You can express how you feel through art.’

 'I liked it, I enjoyed it because I didn't have friends and now I have friends from my own country.
 I'm happy now...I'm much happier than I was before.'

 'When I was given the opportunity to come here it was so good that I made friends here and it was so good that everything was getting easier and I was becoming happy again and I wanted to be coming every day if I could.’